-A short (and very scenic) walk away is Lulworth Cove, another of Dorset’s natural wonders.
-The horse shoe shaped cove is a great place to go swimming or kayaking, and the town of Lulworth itself is a great place to explore, stop for a bite to eat and pick up souvenirs.
+Just a short walk away lies Lulworth Cove, one of Dorset's most breath-taking natural wonders.
+With its beautiful horseshoe shape, this cove is ideal for swimming, kayaking, and other water activities.
+The charming town of Lulworth is also worth exploring, as it offers an array of delightful options for dining, shopping, and souvenir-hunting.
+Lulworth Cove is a must-visit destination whether you're seeking adventure or relaxation, and the town of Lulworth itself is a great place to explore, stop for a bite to eat and pick up souvenirs.

 This one’s right on our doorstep!
-Golden Cap is the highest cliff in Southern England, reaching a might 191 metres – 30 metres taller than Beachy Head in Sussex!
-Don’t be put off by its daunting size though – the summit of the cliff is easily reached by following the gently inclining pathway that leads up to it, and trust us, the view from the top is definitely worth the effort!
-Read more about Golden Cap
+Golden Cap is the highest cliff in Southern England, reaching a might 191 metres – 30 metres taller than Beachy Head in Sussex.
+Don’t be put off by its daunting size though – the summit of the cliff is easily reached by following the gently inclining pathway that leads up to it, and trust us, the panoramic view from the top is worth the effort!

 West Bay may be familiar to many of you as the setting for the ITV crime drama Broadchurch, starring David Tennant.
-The town and its towering sand-coloured cliffs made a great location for the TV drama, and are well worth paying a visit during your stay in Dorset.
-More exciting landmarks have been shown in the second series.
+The town and its towering sand-coloured cliffs made a great location for the TV drama and are well worth paying a visit during your stay in Dorset.

 The show's second series showcases even more exciting landmarks that will captivate your attention.
 Whether you're a fan of Broadchurch or simply looking to explore the stunning natural beauty of West Bay, this town is well worth the visit.